-Cookstove Community’s Woody Chain also offers a basic installation walkthrough on our forums, check it out here if you need some advice on what to do next!
+The Cookstove Community also offers a basic installation walkthrough on our forums, check it out here if you need some advice on what to do next!

 Obadiah’s Domestic Hot Water Kit

 Not sure what parts you need to begin the process of getting a domestic hot water setup?
 Fret not!
-Obadiah’s has put together a comprehensive kit with everything you need for your system.
+Obadiah’s has put together a kit with everything you need for your system.
 Your individual system may require other parts not listed here.
 These items can be purchased on our Stove Parts website.
 For pricing or to order, please click here.

 Need to add a pump?
 Just include these parts (either on-grid or off-grid, depending on your living situation):

 |L6006A||Aquasat Controller well type with stem|